Abhinay Kinger

 Abhinay Kinger (20 June 1981 – 10 November 2025) was an Indian actor who appeared in Tamil and Malayalam-language films.
 He made his debut in the 2002 film Thulluvadho Ilamai directed by Kasthuri Raja.
-His final film, Game of Loans, is set to be released posthumously.
+His final film, Game of Loans, was released posthumously.

 Career

 Abhinay made his acting debut alongside Dhanush and Sherin in Kasthuri Raja's coming-of-age film Thulluvadho Ilamai (2002).
 The film's success prompted Abhinay to continue to appear in lead roles, and notably featured in Jjunction (2002), Singara Chennai (2004) and Pon Megalai (2005) as the protagonist.

 In the late 2000s, he moved on to play supporting roles and notably featured in films including Solla Solla Inikkum (2009) and Palaivana Solai (2009) in pivotal characters.

 He later worked in films as a dubbing artiste, providing the voice of Vidyut Jamwal in Thuppakki (2012) and Anjaan (2014).

 His financial status deteriorated due to the death of his mother T. P. Radhamani in 2019 and he battled liver issues in 2025.

-His final on-screen appearance will be in the film Game of Loans, scheduled for posthumous release in 2025.
+His final on-screen appearance was the film Game of Loans, scheduled for posthumous release in 2025.